JetBrains/intellij-sdk-docs/topics/reference_guide/localization/providing_translations.md

 <tab title="Pre-2024.2">

 In versions 2024.1 and older, there is no language selector in the IDE, and language packs serve as the IDE "language switcher."
-Installing a language pack changes the IDE language to the one defined by the `languageBundle` EP.
+Installing a language pack changes the IDE language to the one defined by the <include from="snippets.topic" element-id="ep"><var name="ep" value="com.intellij.languageBundle"/></include>.
 Only a single language pack can be installed at the same time, and restart is required for the translations to take effect.

 </tab>